emrgnt-cmplxty/fermi/docs/0.old/contracts/as/intro.md

 }
 ```

-We can call this method using Axion CLI which in turn calls `near-api-js` which in turn calls our JSON RPC interface.
+We can call this method using Fermi CLI which in turn calls `near-api-js` which in turn calls our JSON RPC interface.
 As a developer we can leverage any of these interfaces depending on which level of abstraction we want to work with.
-Axion CLI is most convenient from the terminal, `near-api-js` makes sense from a client or server-side JavaScript application and the RPC interface would be most useful if we prefer to make raw HTTP requests from some other context like a different programing language or environment not currently provided by the Axion community.
+Fermi CLI is most convenient from the terminal, `near-api-js` makes sense from a client or server-side JavaScript application and the RPC interface would be most useful if we prefer to make raw HTTP requests from some other context like a different programing language or environment not currently provided by the Fermi community.

 From within this contract method you can also access the blockchain execution context by importing the `context` object from `near-sdk-as`.
 This gives you access to blockchain data like the `sender` who signed the original transaction that caused the execution of this contract method. or the contract's name via `contractName`.